datsfilipe/datsfilipe.dev/README.md

 ## Contributing

-If you find any issues or have suggestions for improvements, please feel free to create a pull request or open an issue.
+If you find any issues or have suggestions for improvements, feel free to create a pull request or open an issue.

 ## Credits